 The looks on their faces.
 The silence.
 Colin’s laugh.
 David’s smiling mouth, the hurt in his eyes.

 ‘Colin and I were at Oxford together,’ said David.
 ‘You and I met at his and Margarita’s wedding.’
 He looked down.
 ‘I had black hair then.’

 As it turned out David, not Leo had been my intended.
 David is my age.
 Leo nearly fifteen years younger.

 Is this it from now on?
 Is that my market?
 Am I a delusional, pathetic ageist?

 I dig out my photo albums in the study and find the group-shot from Colin and Margarita’s wedding.
-The fact is that David does look at bit like Colin’s Dad, although it could be the white hair.
+In my defence, David does look a bit like Colin’s Dad, although it could be the white hair.

-I bring the prosecco bottle into the bathroom and stare at myself in the mirror.
+I bring the prosecco bottle into the bathroom.
 ‘Happy Valentine’s Day,’ I say to the youngster in the mirror.